karlomr/maratona-discover-02/README.md

 - In excerpts of the code I leave the addresses where you can consult the connections, as well as explanations of how the drivers for Hana work.
 - Axios
 - API Brazilian Central Bank (Exchange USD and EUR)
+- Changed the use of require by import in every project to analyze the consequences in the Project.
+Corrections were necessary as some bugs were resolved by adding resolutions posted by the community.

 <br>